 Access to your own health records

 You have a legal right to access your own health care records.
-Requests should be made to us in writing and a fee may be charged.
+Requests should be made to us in writing.
 For further information please ask a member of staff.

 If at any time you would like to know more about how we use your information and how we maintain your confidentiality, you can ask the person in charge of your care or our Business Manager.